tjtharrison/README.md/README.md

 <span class="green">AWS DevOps Professional:</span> I have recently completed my AWS DevOps Professional certification.
 This has helped establish my knowledge over a range of AWS services related to CI/CD pipelines, audits, monitoring and logging.

-<span class="green">DevSecOps - Github Hardening</span> Took ownership of Github Enterprise account and improve security across the board, using GHAS (Github Advanced Security - Including Custom secret scanning and CodeQL).
-Implemented monitoring using Datadog and
+<span class="green">DevSecOps - Github Advanced Security</span> Took ownership of a project to implement GHAS (GitHub Advanced Security) to an Enterprise account (including writing of custom secret scanning patterns and deployment of workflows to all org repositories).
+Wrote supporting documentation and provided training to assist with the onboarding for development and security teams.
+Implemented monitoring of GitHub estate using Datadog with triaging and delivery of notifications to owning teams using Audit logs and custom tooling written to audit compliance of GitHub resources.

 <span class="green">DevOps - CI/CD Implementation:</span> Built a CI/CD Pipeline from design through to implementation with requirements from team leaders - Combining Gitlab, Jenkins Multibranch Pipelines, Helm, Kubernetes, Slack, Jira (Transitions, RemoteLinks, Comments) and Private NPM Repository.